Solutions - Happy Employees

 - When employees are happy, a business is healthy

-Gavin had 12 employees, all great at their work, but tasks and deadlines were still falling through.
-And Gavin was spending all his time fixing instead of doing.
-He called me to build a management plan, and we involved key employees in designing their roles, their KPIs, and their collaboration.
+Gavin had 12 employees who were all highly qualified, but tasks and deadlines were still being missed.
+Meanwhile, Gavin spent most of his time fixing rather than creating.
+He asked me to develop a management plan, and we consulted with key employees in order to design their roles, their KPIs, and their cooperation.
 Now Gavin spends his days on clients and growth, not fires and fixes.

 Contact me to discuss your needs and my Happy Employees consulting package, which includes 4 meetings, about 4 hours of homework, and costs $3500.-